 This process applies to any other application as well.
 In the case of the Zoom 5.4 application, the InstallSource location was shown as C:\Users<username>\AppData\Local\mdm, where I found the setup files cached by Intune, which I subsequently copied to another folder for future use.

-You can deploy PowerShell scripts to end-user devices using Intune by navigating to the Intune admin center > Devices > Scripts.
-These scripts are initially downloaded to the end user’s device and then executed, either in the User context or Device context, depending on the settings configured in the Intune admin center.
+You can deploy PowerShell scripts to end-user devices using Intune by navigating to the Intune admin center > Devices > Scripts and remediations > Platform scripts.
+These scripts are initially downloaded on the end user’s device and then executed, either in the User context or Device context, depending on the settings configured in the Intune admin center.

 Intune PowerShell scripts are downloaded to the following location: C:\Program Files (x86)\Microsoft Intune Management Extension\Policies\Scripts.
 However, they are deleted after the script execution is completed, so you may often find this folder empty.